stevereiner/python-alfresco-mcp-server/README.md

 - **"Always allow"** - Approve all future uses of this specific tool automatically (recommended for regular use)

 This tool-by-tool security feature ensures you maintain granular control over which external tools can be executed.

+> **🛡️ Virus Scanner Note**: If you have virus checkers like Norton 360, don't worry if you get a "checking" message once for pip, pipx, uv, uvx, or python-alfresco-mcp-server.exe - this is normal security scanning behavior.

 **Using the Tools:**